-- Occurred in a title 11 case relating to bankruptcy. - Occurred when you were insolvent, - Involved qualified farm indebtedness, as defined in section 108(g), or - Involved qualified real property business indebtedness, as defined in section 108(c)(3), unless the partner is a C corporation.
+1. Occurred in a title 11 case relating to bankruptcy,

+Occurred when you were insolvent, Involved qualified farm

+indebtedness, as defined in section 108(g), or

+4. Involved qualified real property business indebtedness, as defined in section 108(c)(3), unless the partner is a C corporation.

 This amount is applied, instead, to reduce certain tax attributes.
-File Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment), to explain why any amount received from the discharge of indebtedness should be excluded and to report your reduction of tax attributes.
+File Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, to explain why any amount received from the discharge of indebtedness should be excluded and to report your reduction of tax attributes.

-For a discharge of indebtedness not described above, you must include this amount in income on line 21 of Form 1040.
+For a discharge of indebtedness not described above, you must include this amount in income on Schedule E (Form 1040), line 28, column (g) or (j).